cosmos72/schemesh/README.md

 * a Unix shell scriptable in Chez Scheme.

-* a Scheme REPL with additional syntax and functions to start, redirect and manage Unix processes
+* a Scheme REPL with additional syntax and functions to start, redirect and manage Unix processes.

-* a Scheme library for starting, redirecting and managing Unix processes
+* a Scheme library for starting, redirecting and managing Unix processes.

 For scripting and serious programming, schemesh completely replaces the slow, clumsy and error-prone scripting language of a traditional shell (yes, the author has opinions) with a full-featured Lisp REPL,